ActioPtyLtd/datapipes-pipescript/README.md

 Therefore it is not unreasonable to assume Tasks capture private state.
 This makes [Actors](https://en.wikipedia.org/wiki/Actor_model) a great fit to model them in a concurrent setting.

 ### DataSets
-DataSets are hierarchical data structures used by DataPipes internally.
-Elements of the data structure can be accessed using expressions within tasks.
+DataSets are hierarchical data structures used in DOMs.
+Elements of the data structure can be accessed using [expressions](#expressions) within Tasks.
 DataSets can be defined by the following data types:

 <!--
 [note: DataSets contain typed hierarchical data{bg:cornsilk}]